fossillogic/fossil-sanity/README.md

 ## Fossil Sanity Command Palette

-The **Fossil Sanity** CLI provides a range of commands to control logging behavior, set log levels, and handle log rotation.
-It supports both short and long commands, with and without the `=` sign.
+The **Fossil Sanity** CLI provides a range of commands and options.

 ### Commands and Options